Iranian hackers said to target presidential campaign

-WASHINGTON (AP) — Microsoft said Friday that hackers linked to the Iranian government targeted an undisclosed U.S. presidential campaign, as well as government officials, media targets and prominent expatriate Iranians.
+WASHINGTON (AP) — Microsoft said Friday that hackers linked to the Iranian government targeted a U.S. presidential campaign, as well as government officials, media targets and prominent expatriate Iranians.

 Overall, the hackers attempted to penetrate 241 accounts — four successfully — though none of those penetrated was associated with presidential campaigns or current or past U.S. officials, Microsoft said.
 A company spokeswoman declined to identify those targeted, citing customer privacy.

+Reuters and The New York Times reported that the attack targeted President Donald Trump’s reelection campaign, but this could not be independently confirmed.
+But a review of publicly available internet records by AP showed that the Trump campaign’s official website is linked to Microsoft’s email service.

+Tim Murtaugh, spokesman for Trump’s 2020 reelection campaign, said there was “no indication that any of our campaign infrastructure was targeted.”

-The announcement is the latest sign that foreign governments are looking for ways to potentially disrupt the 2020 presidential election.
+Microsoft’s announcement is the latest sign that foreign governments are looking for ways to potentially disrupt the 2020 presidential election.
 U.S. intelligence officials have sounded the alarm about the risks for months.

 Russia’s hacking of the Democratic National Committee and the Clinton campaign, as well as the subsequent leaks of emails during the 2016 election roiled the DNC, hurt the Clinton campaign and was a focal point in special counsel Robert Mueller’s probe.

 Foreign hackers have long targeted U.S. government and politicians, generally with little notice.
 But the disruption caused by Russia’s attack has heightened awareness and prompted fears that other nations will try to follow Russia’s example.
-Iran in particular could have a stake in the outcome of the U.S. election after President Donald Trump withdrew the United States from a nuclear agreement and stepped up sanctions against the country.
+Iran in particular could have a stake in the outcome of the U.S. election after Trump withdrew the United States from a nuclear agreement and stepped up sanctions against the country.

+“The Russians came after us and our election system in 2016 and they paid virtually no price for that activity,” said Jamil N. Jaffer, director of the national security law and policy program at George Mason University, and former chief counsel of the Senate Foreign Relations Committee.
+“It’s not surprising that China now more aggressively and maybe the Iranians are getting in that game.
+Why not?”

 The U.S. Department of Homeland Security said it was working with Microsoft to “assess and mitigate impacts.”
 Chris Krebs, director of the department’s Cybersecurity and Infrastructure Security Agency, said much of the activity is likely “run-of-the-mill” foreign intelligence service work.